Solid waste by destination

 Solid chemical waste

-Our sites generated 2,177,466 tonnes of solid chemical waste this year.
+Our sites generated 2,134,307 tonnes of solid chemical waste this year.
 Over 99 percent of this was phosphogypsum chemical waste that was stockpiled at our site in Phosphate Hill, Queensland, Australia.
 This waste is considered hazardous because of its low pH, however water and phosphate are currently being reclaimed from this material and it is planned that these stockpiles will ultimately be capped and re-vegetated.
-The other 324 tonnes (0.01 percent) of hazardous chemical waste was mostly generated by our North American explosives initiation system manufacturing plants.
-This year 48 percent more solid chemical waste was generated.
-This is directly due to two maintenance shut downs: the first was at our Phosphate Hill site last year, which reduced production time, and therefore phosphogypsum waste for last year’s reporting period; and the second was at our Mt Isa site this year, which involved the removal of large volumes of chemical wastes as part of maintenance work.
+The other 307 tonnes (0.01 percent) of hazardous chemical waste was mostly generated by our North American explosives initiation system manufacturing plants.
+This year, 2 percent less solid chemical waste was generated.

 Liquid waste by destination

-Our sites generated 15,151 kL of liquid waste that was sent offsite for re-use, recycling or disposal this year.
-This includes 12,907 kL of contaminated water, 3,597 kL of hazardous liquid waste and 741 kL of non-hazardous waste.
-Approximately 54 percent of this waste is nitrogen-rich water from our fertiliser manufacturing and distribution sites in Australia that is sent offsite to third parties for use as fertiliser and/or woodchip additive.
-40 percent of the hazardous waste was septic liquid or sludge (considered a bio-hazard) which was sent offsite for disposal or treatment.
-The increase in hazardous liquid waste this year is due to an increase in septic waste at one of our manufacturing sites in the USA.
+Our sites generated 14,280 kL of liquid waste that was sent offsite for re-use, recycling or disposal this year, a decrease of 6 percent from 2015.
+This liquid waste total includes 9,417 kL of contaminated water, 4,234 kL of hazardous liquid waste and 629 kL of non-hazardous waste.
+Approximately 54 percent of the total liquid waste was nitrogen-rich water from our fertiliser manufacturing and distribution sites in Australia that was sent offsite to third parties for use as fertiliser and/or woodchip additive.
+70 percent of the hazardous waste was septic liquid or sludge (considered a bio-hazard) which was sent offsite for disposal or treatment.

-Continuous improvement in reducing all types of waste and increasing recycling has resulted in several new initiatives.
-Examples include:
+Continuous improvement in reducing all types of waste and increasing recycling has resulted in several new initiatives in 2016, as well as identifying focused areas for improvement in 2017.